pumpan/pcpremake/readmefillraidbots.md

 - **Refill Raid Button:**
   - Automatically replaces bots that die and are removed during gameplay.

+- **Fast fill**
+- Possibility to add bots with ctrl+alt+mouse click on bosses wich adds the preset raid setup for the boss.

+- **Loot type option**
+- Automatically change the loot type on raid creation to the selected one.

 - **Settings Menu:**
   - Options to enable automatic dead bot removal and suppress bot messages for a cleaner interface.
+  -

 <p align="center">
   <img src="/screens/frbsettings.png" alt="Settings Menu">